nicklockwood/SwiftFormat/Rules.md

 + }
 ```

-**NOTE:** Occasionally, using trailing closure syntax makes a function call ambiguous, and the compiler can't understand it.
-Since SwiftFormat isn't able to detect this in all cases, the `trailingClosures` rule is disabled by default, and must be manually enabled via the `--enable trailingClosures` option.
+**NOTE:** Occasionally, using trailing closure syntax makes a function call
+ambiguous, and the compiler can't understand it.
+Since SwiftFormat isn't able
+to detect this in all cases, the `trailingClosures` rule is disabled by default,
+and must be manually enabled via the `--enable trailingClosures` option.

 </details>
 <br/>

 ## trailingCommas

-Adds or removes trailing commas from the last item in an array or dictionary literal.
+Adds or removes trailing commas from the last item in an array or dictionary
+literal.

 Option | Description
 --- | ---
-`--commas` | commas in collection literals. "always" (default) or "inline"
+`--commas` | Commas in collection literals: "always" (default) or "inline"

 <details>
 <summary>Examples</summary>